Cook County Sheriff’s Office command post opening in River North

 Sheriff Tom Dart is planning to make a formal announcement about this Wednesday morning and CPD Supt.
 David Brown is expected to attend.

-Hopkins told WGN News the post will serve as a support office for 120 deputies, who won’t all be there at the same time, but can be summoned at any time to help Chicago police.
+Hopkins said the deputies won’t all be there at the same time, but can be summoned at any time to help Chicago police.
 There will be an emphasis on trying to cut down organized retail thefts.

 Wednesday’s announcement comes during a violent month in River North.
 Saturday night, a man was shot five times outside of a crowded night club at Hubbard and LaSalle.